burakberkkeskin/tweets2telegram/README.md

 # tweets2telegram

-Listenes For The Spesific "Kripto Para" list and sends news tweets as message to me.
+Listenes For The Spesific "Kripto Para" list and sends new tweets as message to me.

 Change the list id as your wish.